Nogbit/gcp-pen-test-infra/readme.md

 Set some env vars.
 Alternatively, when you do `gcloud init` you can set defaults and no not need these args.

     export PROJECT=<your project id>
-    export REGION=<your desired region, us-west for example>
+    export REGION=<your desired region, us-west1 for example>
-    export ZONE=<your desired zone, us-west-1 for example>
+    export ZONE=<your desired zone, us-west1-a for example>

 Enable Compute API